Executive Director

 Center for Rural Virginia & Council for Rural Virginia

-Proctor earned a Bachelor of Science degree in Sociology from Longwood University and Master of Arts degree in Government from Regent University.
-She holds a Law and Public Policy Graduate Certificate and a Homeland Defense and Terrorism Graduate Certificate from Oxford University.
-She is also a graduate of the University of Virginia’s Sorensen Institute for Political Leadership.
+She holds a Bachelor of Science in Sociology from Longwood University and a Master of Arts in Government from Regent University.
+She also studied at University of Oxford and is a graduate of the Sorensen Institute for Political Leadership at the University of Virginia.

 You can also request more information with this form: